AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 ![image](https://github.com/user-attachments/assets/30900798-5d51-43ba-99fc-41b07d4a75dd)

-Each row of a CSV is a point position.
+Each row of a CSV is a point position in an ROI.
 The columns are, in this order:
 * `RoiIndex`: 0->N index of which ROI the point lives on
 * `PointIndex`: 0->N index of the point within an ROI
-* `X`: horizontal position of the point
+* `X`: pixel coordinate of the ROI point on the first (horizontal) dimension of the video
-* `Y`: vertical position of the point
+* `Y`: pixel coordinate of the ROI point on the second (vertical) dimensions of the video

 ### Application notes

 The .bin binary files are raw CMOS movie data recorded with `MatrixWriter` Bonsai node (https://bonsai-rx.org/docs/api/Bonsai.Dsp.MatrixWriter.html).

+When plotting ROI points on a video in matplotlib, the Y coordinate must be flipped vertically relative to the video frame.

 ### Relationship to aind-data-schema